titovaliant/Sequis-QA-Android-LoginRegister/README.md

 ## 2. Reporting

-Reports, Logs for each module are written into their respective `/Output` directories after a successful run with HTML Reports format and Log Test Result.
+Reports, Logs for each module are written into their respective `/Output` directories after a successful run with HTML Reports format and Data Log Test Result.

 ## 3. Usage/How to Run